NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 * The general setup and structure for the project was completed following the guidance provided in the [I think Therefore I Blog - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/824fccecd0fe4e44871eeabcbf69d830/)

+* [Mardown Builder](https://markdown.2bn.dev/) was used a general reference guide for the production of this `README.md`
+  - This includes core steps for detailed in the production, cloning from github and deployment section.

 * The core Bootstrap navbar in the `base.html` template was implemented using the [Bootstrap documentation on Navbar](https://getbootstrap.com/docs/5.0/components/navbar/)  and customised to my project requirements.

 * Within the header -> nav section on the `base.html` template, the implementation of the nav-link if statement to determine if the current page is active or not was taken from [I Think Therefore I Blog > Templates -> Variable and control structures - CI Project.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/6b4a4f493cbd46ecb6f6a841c98f0c82/?child=first)